 Advoca quietly listens during your appointment — in person or on the phone — and gives you back a clear, plain-language summary you can read in your own time.
 No frantic scribbling.
 No second-guessing later.
 Just the consultation, whenever you need to revisit it.

 The real questions always come later — in the car, at midnight, halfway through making dinner.
-Advoca’s chatbot answers them using your own appointment and trusted online sources.
+Advoca’s chatbot answers them using your own appointment summary and trusted online sources.
 So you can understand your care, not just google it.

 In person or on the phone.
 Let your doctor know — most are happy for you to record, and the British Medical Association supports it.